 New financing instruments are developed and issued to help further diversify the Federal Government's debt portfolio.

 One of the responsibilities involved in debt management and thus of the Finance Agency is to develop new financing instruments to be used on the money market and capital market.
 The main goals are to leverage additional interest cost savings potential, improve diversification and create even more efficient borrowing avenues.
-Key capital market innovations of recent years have been the issue of inflation-linked Federal notes and bonds as well as USD-denominated bonds.
+Recent key capital market innovations have been the issue of inflation-linked Federal notes and bonds, USD-denominated bonds as well as green securities.
 Unlike foreign currency bonds, with which the Federal Government adopts a rather opportunistic issuance approach due to the very infrequent interest rate advantages available on the market, inflation-linked securities have now become a fixed part of the Federal Government's strategic issuance planning.